finkelsteinlab/BioRxiv-Template/README.md

 You can either:
 1. Cut and paste into the .docx file, which is recommentded if the source document is not already formatted using MS Word styles)
 OR
-2. Apply the .dotx template to the source document, if it is already formatted usin MS Word styles.
+2. Apply the .dotx template to the source document, if it is already formatted using MS Word styles.